 How does arbitration differ from traditional courtroom litigation?
 Arbitrating parties determine the terms of their arbitration process by agreement, and can choose to eliminate certain rules and procedures that are required in a traditional court.
 This may allow for a more speedy resolution.
 Also, many of the details of the arbitrating parties’ cases are kept private, whereas court proceedings are open to the public.
 Who serves as an arbitrator?
 When parties contract to arbitrate, they may choose the arbitrator, who is usually a retired judge or experienced attorney.
 The arbitrator is generally paid by one or both of the parties, whereas a judge receives a salary from the State.

 In many cases, arbitration can indeed succeed and offer an expedient way to handle divorce.
-Talk to an experienced family law attorney about the option of arbitration.
+Talk to an experienced attorney about the option of arbitration.
 It may be the best solution for you.